-These edible Halloween Jell0 Worms are a BIG hit for our Halloween Dinner.
+These edible Halloween Jello Worms are a BIG hit for our Halloween Dinner.
 The first time I served these up the kids really freaked out.
 My daughter couldn’t even look at them at first, but after some coaxing and a little good natured teasing, she ate one.
 Then much too her surprise, she liked them.

 They take a little effort to make, but I think they are worth it.
 Plan to make these at least a day ahead of time.

-(The straws with a bendable neck make the most realistic worms by adding ridges to the worm.
+- 100 flexible plastic straws: (The straws with a bendable neck make the most realistic worms by adding ridges to the worm.
 Place bendable necks of straws at the bottom of the container).

+- 1-quart milk or orange juice: The carton is used to hold straws and must be empty and cleaned.
 (The straws will fill up to the height of the container, the taller the better.)

-1 package (6 ounces) raspberry or grape flavor gelatin
+- 1 package (6 ounces) raspberry or grape flavor gelatin

-3 envelopes unflavored gelatin or 3 Tbsp
+- 3 envelopes unflavored gelatin or 3 Tbsp

-3 cups boiling water
+- 3 cups boiling water

-3/4 cup whipping cream
+- 3/4 cup whipping cream

-12 to 15 drops green food coloring
+- 12 to 15 drops green food coloring

 1. Combine gelatins in a bowl and add boiling water; stir until gelatins completely dissolve.
 Chill until lukewarm, about 20 min.